-- 1. Prohibit of the following use classifications:
+- 1. Prohibit the following use classifications:

 - Rendering

+- Sales Lot, Feed Lot, Stockyard

 - Slaughterhouse

-- 2. Prohibit the following use classifications within 1,000 feet of a sensitive use (See Figure 5-2):
+- 2. Prohibit the following use classifications within 1,000 feet of a sensitive use (see Figure 5-2):

+- Shooting/Archery Range

 - Service Station

-- Shooting/Archery Range
+- Intensive Industrial

 - Salvage and Wrecking

 - Warehousing, Storage, and Distribution: Chemical and Mineral Storage

 - Freight/Truck Terminals and Warehouses

 - Waste Transfer Facility

+- Agricultural Processing

 - Mining and Quarrying

+If any portion of a parcel is within the 1,000 foot buffer of a sensitive use, the entire parcel will be subject to this requirement.

-- 3. Require a Conditional Use Permit (CUP) for the following use classifications that fall within 1,000 feet of a sensitive use (See Figure 5-2):
+- 3. Require a Conditional Use Permit (CUP) for the following use classifications that fall within 1,000 feet of a sensitive use (see Figure 5-2):

 - Motorcycle/Riding Club

 - Construction and Material Yards

 - Limited Industrial

 - Dry cleaning plants would not be permitted

+- General Industrial

-- Warehousing, Storage, and Distribution: Indoor Warehousing and Storage
+- Warehousing, Storage, and Distribution: Indoor Warehousing and Storage\

-- Warehousing, Storage, and Distribution: Outdoor Storage

-- Warehousing, Storage, and Distribution: Wholesaling and Distribution
+- Warehousing, Storage, and Distribution: Outdoor Storage\ - Warehousing, Storage, and Distribution: Wholesaling and Distribution\

-Must meet CARB criteria for zero or near zero emission facilities, as defined in CA Sustainable Freight Action Plan (July 2016)
+\ Must meet CARB criteria for zero or near zero emission vehicles as defined in CA Sustainable Freight Action Plan (July 2016) and zero- or near zero-emission facilities as defined in the SCSP Glossary.